Spartan322/Oppression/README.md

 #Install

 1. Download the git zip (recommend Zip)
-2. Extract the the folder inside the folder in the zip to your Garry's Mod Gamemode folder
+2. Extract the the folder inside zip

-- Zip  >  Oppression Folder  >  Oppression Gamemode folder (extract this folder to Garry's Mod Gamemode Folder)

 3. Start your game
 4. **ENJOY**